Cray-HPE/docs-csm/operations/rack_resiliency/README.md

 ## 2. ConfigMaps

-Rack Resiliency(RR) uses configmaps to store details about the critical services.
-They are also used to provide the configuration parameters for [resiliency monitoring service](Resiliency_Monitoring_Service.md).
+Rack Resiliency(RR) uses ConfigMaps to store details about the critical services.
+They are also used to provide the configuration parameters for [Resiliency Monitoring Service](Resiliency_Monitoring_Service.md).

 Refer for more information on [ConfigMaps](ConfigMaps.md)